-After A Life Of Painful Sickle Cell Disease, A Patient Hopes Gene-Editing Can Help
+A Patient Hopes Gene-Editing Can Help With Pain Of Sickle Cell Disease

 So today nurses take 15 vials of blood from Gray as part of the testing to determine whether her edited cells are producing enough fetal hemoglobin to help her.
 She will return to the hospital once a month for four months for similar blood tests as well as a bone marrow biopsy.

-Gray will also keep a detailed diary to track her health, including how much pain she is experiencing, how much pain medication she needs, whether she needs blood transfusions or experiences any complications from sickle cell disease.
-The hope is the treatment will reduce the severity of the symptoms of her disease.
+Gray will also keep a detailed diary to track her health, including how much pain she is experiencing, how much pain medication she needs, whether she needs blood transfusions and whether she experiences any complications from sickle cell disease.
+The hope is that the treatment will reduce the severity of her disease's symptoms.

-In addition, Frangoul will monitor Gray for years to see any signs of any side effects from the treatment itself.
+In addition, Frangoul will monitor Gray for years to check for any signs of side effects from the treatment itself.

 "My hope and dream for Victoria is to allow her to spend quality time with her family — go to the park with them, play with them — without having to struggle with pain and weakness," Frangoul says.